-- Next, sand down the entire surface of the tub using 120-grit sandpaper, paying particular attention to the edges, stains caused by leaky faucets and rusted or discoloured areas.
-This not only roughens the surface for the new finish to adhere more easily, but also gets rid of the last traces of cleaning solution.
+- Next, sand down the entire surface of the tub using 120-grit sandpaper, paying particular attention to the edges, stains caused by leaky faucets and rusted or discolored areas.
+This not only roughens the surface for the new finish to adhere more easily but also gets rid of the last traces of cleaning solution.

 - Vacuum the dust from the sanding out of the bath, to prevent it causing a clogged drain and resulting in the need to call plumbing services.

 - Then rinse the bath with warm water and leave it for a couple of hours to dry completely.

 - Fill any hollows, dents, cracks or chips with epoxy filler, which you can smooth out with a damp sponge for an even look.